AaronBray/AaronBray.github.io/_posts/2025-09-10-Lazy-Admin.md

 We now get a successful shell on our machine connecting to the target machine

-Lets move into the /home directory and capture our root flag
+Lets move into the /home directory and capture the user flag